 The Catherine McElvain Library is a special library serving the scholars, artists, staff, and members of the School for Advanced Research.
 The collection of books, periodicals, and archival materials is focused on anthropology, archaeology, and Native American art, with emphasis on the Southwest and Mesoamerica.
 The online catalog features lists of recently added titles and other resources.

 The library collections are open to the public for research.
-Appointments are required to access the archives.
 Book borrowing privileges are a membership benefit for all who join SAR.
 A current membership card functions as a library card.

 Librarian: Katherine Wolf, MLIS

 Service hours subject to staff availability.
 Regular hours are 10:00 a.m. to 5:00 p.m.
 Monday through Friday.
-Please contact the library to confirm hours before visiting.
+Please contact the library to confirm hours before visiting, particularly during inclement weather.